agraef/pd-jacktime/README.md

 an internal clock pulse using metro, or sync to an external time source using Jack.
-In either case it generates on its leftmost outlet a sequence of pulse numbers counting from 0 to num-1, where `num` is the numerator of the current metre.
-The tempo is determined by the `bpm` value which as usual specifies the number of quarter pulses per minute, and the `unit` (denominator) of the metre (the latter customarily is a power of 2, but you can specify any positive integer there).
+In either case it generates on its leftmost outlet a sequence of pulse numbers counting from 0 to num-1, where `num` is the numerator of the current meter.
+The tempo is determined by the `bpm` value which as usual specifies the number of quarter pulses per minute, and the `unit` (denominator) of the meter (the latter customarily is a power of 2, but you can specify any positive integer there).

 It is also possible to generate fractional pulses (subdivisions of the base pulse) by setting the `div` parameter to a value > 1.
-You can change the metre and the tempo at any time using the provided controls, or you can feed a message of the form `num unit` or `num unit div` to the leftmost inlet of the abstraction, and set a `bpm` value on the second inlet.
-The defaults are metre = 4 4 1 (common time without subdivisions) and bpm = 120.
+You can change the meter and the tempo at any time using the provided controls, or you can feed a message of the form `num unit` or `num unit div` to the leftmost inlet of the abstraction, and set a `bpm` value on the second inlet.
+The defaults are meter = 4 4 1 (common time without subdivisions) and bpm = 120.
 You can also switch between Jack sync and internal time at any time, either with the red and green toggles of the abstraction or by sending a corresponding message to the third